Premier League betting tips

 The head to head meetings of the top two could prove decisive once more.

 When these two met at Anfield last season, Liverpool escaped with a 0-0 draw as Riyad Mahrez blasted a late penalty over the bar.

 However, their meeting at the Etihad swung the pendulum back towards Manchester.

 Sergio Agüero fired the hosts in front just before half time before Roberto Firmino’s close-range header levelled up the scores.

 But, late on Leroy Sané won it for Manchester City thereby inflicting Liverpool’s sole defeat of the entire campaign.

 These meetings promise to be box office one again.

 The Manchester derbies

-Etihad Stadium: Manchester City vs Manchester United: 10th November, 2018.
+Etihad Stadium: Manchester City vs Manchester United: Weekend of December 7th 2019.

-Old Trafford – Manchester United vs Manchester City: 16th March, 2018
+Old Trafford: Manchester United vs Manchester City: Weekend of March 7th 2019.

 North London derbies